 Avant-Garde Art \ Bauhaus Reviewed 1919-1933 [LTMCD 2472]

 The spoken word element centres on a revealing talk by Walter Gropius, the architect and theoretician who founded the Bauhaus in 1919.
-The CD also includes contributions from the school's third and final director, architect Ludwig Mies van der Rohe, and teacher Josef Albers.
+The album also includes contributions from the school's third and final director, architect Ludwig Mies van der Rohe, as well as teacher Josef Albers.
 All interviews are in the English language.

 3 STEFAN WOLPE Variation (1923)